dlepke/Deanna-Wilson-Ray/docs/settingUpSSH/addnewSSH.md

 nav_order: 3
 ---

-# Add your SSH Key to your local device
+# Add your SSH Key to your Local Device

 First, let's do a quick check of what we've done so far.